dabenor/golangphonebook/README.md

 ```bash
 docker-compose down
 ```
-To then run the resulting Docker build and expose port 8080, please run the following, also from the root directory
+To then run the resulting Docker build and expose port 8443, please run the following, also from the root directory

 ```bash
 docker-compose up db phonebook
 ```

+This application is secured using ca signed certificates, so you'll need to import those into Postman.
+These certs were generated for this project only and are not meant to be used anywhere else.
+That would not be secure :)

+The certificate files are located at the paths /certs/ca.crt and /certs/ca.key, you should set them to be used when https://localhost:8443/ is hit from Postman.
+I provide a Postman collection in the root directory here that you can import to Postman that has all of the requests and parameters you could pass into this API.

-Then you can access the application by sending CURL requests to [http://localhost:8080/](http://localhost:8080/) from the terminal, via [Postman](https://www.postman.com/), or you can navigate to the same URL in your browser.
+Then you can access the application by sending CURL requests to [https://localhost:8443/](https://localhost:8443/) from the terminal, via [Postman](https://www.postman.com/), or you can navigate to the same URL in your browser.

 ## Table of Contents